matrix-org/complement-crypto/README.md

  - [ ] If you make a new room key, you need to send it to all devices in the room.
 If you restart the client mid-way through sending, ensure the rest get sent upon restart.
  - [ ] Tests for [MSC3061](https://github.com/matrix-org/matrix-spec-proposals/pull/3061): Sharing room keys for past messages.
 Rust SDK: https://github.com/matrix-org/matrix-rust-sdk/issues/580

  These tests may require reverse proxy interception to let some requests pass through but not others.
+For this, we use mitmproxy.

 ### Regenerate JS SDK